grinnell-cs/csc151-dh/_eboards/eboard13-1.md

 Please take the time to chat with your partner.
 You may want to re-review some of the concerns.

+Someone may be looking over your shoulders.

 ### During Lab

+* Note: We often use `l` or `lst` to name a list.
+That's an L or L-S-T.
+* Note: `(*)` -> `1` (exercise 4)

 ### Wrapup

+* If you didn't finish everything, I probably screwed up.
+* We teach you tracing, in part, so that you can understand recursion better.
+* Congratulations, you've earned the cheesy CS department sticker!